Boston Tea Party (concert venue): The Velvet Underground shows

-The Velvet Underground, not widely known or appreciated in their own time, played regularly to a packed house at the Boston Tea Party.
+The Velvet Underground played regularly to a full house at the Boston Tea Party.
 According to the club's former manager, Steve Nelson, "People in Boston just adopted them, and that ranges from Harvard graduate students to tough kids from the neighborhood...and that really was the start of their, I guess we could call it a residency."

-Jonathan Richman, who was strongly influenced by the Velvet Underground, often came to the Tea Party to hear them play.
+Jonathan Richman, strongly influenced by the Velvet Underground, often came to the Tea Party to hear them play.

-The crowd was FUN!
-Wall-to-wall hippies, bikers, Harvard students, Northeastern students, fashion models, professors, drug dealers, art teachers, groupies, MIT students, photographers, local thugs, local disc jockeys, skinny-bohemian-artist girls, visiting dignitaries from the New York art scene, and the royalty of the Boston music set — the local singers and guitar-players in their mod suits strolling around with their beautiful girlfriends.
+The crowd was fun!
+Wall-to-wall hippies, bikers, Harvard students, Northeastern students, fashion models, professors, drug dealers, art teachers, groupies, MIT students, photographers, local thugs, local disc jockeys, skinny-bohemian-artist girls, visiting dignitaries from the New York art scene, and the royalty of the Boston music set—the local singers and guitar-players in their mod suits strolling around with their beautiful girlfriends.